okx/okexchain-docs/docs/resources/okexchaincli.md

 ### transfer the ownership of token pair

-We support to transfer ownership of the token pairs to others.
-It needs multi-sign for the security of transfer transaction.
+We support the  transfer of ownership of  token pairs to others.
+It requires a multi-signature process to make sure the transaction is highly secure.
 The procedure can be divided into 4 steps:

 #### Step 1: Previous owner(from) generate unsigned tx：